 There are a lot of reasons to avoid a tornado.

-Second, tornadoes cause more than 80 deaths and over 1,500 injuries per year.
-These deaths are caused by lightning, gigantic hail, flying debris, or even the tornado itself.
+Second, tornadoes cause over 80 deaths and over 1,500 injuries yearly.
+These deaths are caused by lightning, massive hail, flying debris, or even the tornado itself.

 - So why would anyone ever purposefully go after a tornado?